Border Movement Residency

 Full details about how to apply, eligibility criteria and FAQ´s can be found below.

 BMR is a unique tailor made residency program in partnership with Goethe-Institut, Wild City, Ableton and Musicboard Berlin.
-2016 saw BMR host 3 South Asian artists in Berlin and 2 German artists in South Asia.
-2017 will again see BMR invite 3 more artists from South Asia to participate in 3 residencies.
+2016 and 2017 saw BMR host 3 South Asian artists in Berlin and 2 German artists in South Asia.
+2018 will again see BMR invite 3 more artists from South Asia to participate in 3 residencies.
 Successful artists will be selected via a call to application.

 Residency program in Berlin – BMR: Berlin